 Third-party logistics (3PL) providers and freight forwarding companies have substantial information about the local business environment by being in the market and through working with the same set of suppliers for different customer.

 Third-party logistics (3PL) providers and freight forwarders can assist you in checking whether the supplier ticks all your boxes of being the right supplier for your business or not.
 This ensures stability in your supply chain and can assist in avoiding future disruptions.

-Supply chain risk is a conceptualised event that adversely impacts supply chain operations and its desired performance measures.
+Supply chain risk is a conceptualised event that adversely impacts supply chain operations (including transportation management) and its desired performance measures.
 The role of third-party logistics (3PL) providers is becoming increasingly important, not only as a service provider but also as a risk damper.